zook5098/RSA-Work-Scripts/README.md

-Just some simple scripts that I use to make life easier.
+Just some simple scripts that I use to make Archer life easier.